santiperez/node-redsys-api/readme.md

 # node-redysys-api

-Redsys api implementation with new the key-hashed message autentication code (HMAC) SH256.
+Redsys api implementation with new the key-hashed message autentication code (HMAC) SHA256.
-This is a Node.js version of the PHP version avaliable at <a href='http://www.redsys.es/'>Redsys</a>

 ### Version
-0.0.1
+0.0.2

 ### Test
 Execute the following command: